ERP software Stands for Enterprise Resource Planning. It is a process by which a company integrates and manages the essential parts of its business.

 Most businesses start with just the basics.
 This may include simple accounting software and document-based processes—i.e., spreadsheets and documents.

-As the company expands and transactions increases, it may become more time-consuming and difficult to process a larger volume of data.
-This is true if the information is stored in separate systems or databases.
+As the company expands and transactions increase, processing a larger volume of data may become more time-consuming and difficult.
+This process will work if the users store information in separate systems or databases.

 ERP can automate these manually done processes, helping an organization to allocate more time for sales and business development instead of administrative tasks.
 Moreover, ERP software allows proper workflow from inquiry to invoice and payment.